vaginessa/bootboot/README.md

 The difference to other booting protocols is flexibility and portability;
 only clean 64 bit support; and that BOOTBOOT expects the kernel to fit inside the initial ramdisk.
-This is ideal for hobby OSes and microkernels.
+This is ideal for hobby OSes and micro-kernels.
 The advantage it gaves is that your kernel can be splitted up into several files and yet they will be loaded together as if it were a monolitic kernel.
 And you can use your own file system for the initrd.

 Note: BOOTBOOT is not a boot manager, it's a boot loader protocol.
 If you want an interactive boot menu, you should integrate that *before* a BOOTBOOT compatible loader is called.
-Like GRUB chainloading boot.bin (or loading bootboot.bin as a kernel) or adding bootboot.efi to UEFI Boot Manager's menu.
+Like GRUB chainloading boot.bin (or loading bootboot.bin as a kernel) or adding bootboot.efi to UEFI Boot Manager's menu for example.

 Licence
 -------